GreatSymphonia/pnp-server/autoinstall/README.md

 ## How to use

-First plase the image to install on the new device on a fileserver the device can reach.
+First place this script and the image you want to install on a fileserver where the new device can reach it.
 This can be a TFTP, HTTP(S), FTP or SCP server.
 For the image I would not recommend using TFTP.

 Second modify the script to your liking.
 You need this information.

-- HTTPSERVERIP = 192.168.10.15
+- SERVERIP = 192.168.10.15
+- PROTOCOLL = HTTP
 - IMAGENAME = c1100-universalk9.17.06.03a.SPA.bin
 - DSTINATIONFLASH = flash
 - USERNAME = update
 - PASSWORD = update

-USERNAME and PASSWORD ar optional if your file server dont use authentication.
+USERNAME and PASSWORD are optional if your file server doesn't uses authentication.

-Third place the script on a fileserver the new device can reach.

 Last configure your DHCP server to have option 67 pointing to this script.
 Here a sample how to do this on a IOS/IOS-XE switch.